Skip to Main Content

 Credit score minimum: Generally 700 or higher

-Jumbo loans are a type of non-conforming loan, so they don’t have to adhere to many requirements, including the conforming credit score minimum of 620.
-Because you’re taking out much more money with a jumbo loan, however, the minimum credit score needed to refinance into one of these loans is higher — often 700 or above.
+Jumbo loans are a type of non-conforming loan, so they don’t have to adhere to all the same requirements as a conforming loan.
+However, because jumbo loans are so large, you’ll typically need a higher minimum credit score to refinance into one — often 700 or above.

 Credit score for FHA refinance